jtsiomb/imgquant/README.md

 About
 -----
-imgquant is a tool for quantizing image colors and perform a number of operations useful on retro platforms:
+imgquant is a tool for image color quantization, and other operations useful when hacking for retro platforms:

  - color quantization to an arbitrary colormap size
  - colormap generation with optional shade LUT